 - What’s been the best session for you?

 - Who have you enjoyed the meeting so far?

 - What session are you most looking forward to?

 Looking for more?
-The Daily Muse has listed 3o Brilliant Networking Conversation Starters
+The Muse lists 30 Brilliant Networking Conversation Starters.

 Questions for An Informational Meeting